Obtaizen/qbx_signrobbery/README.md

 ### Step 2:

-Open qbx_signrobbery and in the images folder drop and drop them from there into ox_inventory/web/images
+Open qbx_signrobbery and in the images folder drag and drop them from there into ox_inventory/web/images

 ### Step 3: